Mauregina/Mauregina/README.md

 ## 💜 Hi, my name is <strong>Maura Regina!</strong>

 🔭 I love coding!
-I’m currently working as a QA Engineer focusing on digital TV API testing using Postman.
+I’m currently working as a QA Engineer focusing on API testing using Postman.

 🌱 I’m currently studying data science and artificial intelligence.
 I am also upgrading my front-end skills by learning Angular and React.